efea-umich/cse-593/main-project/project.typ

 === User Feedback in Evaluations @turner2021typing
 Comparative studies provide insight into which method felt easier or more burdensome to participants by collecting subjective questionnaire feedback.
 Commonly, a method with the fastest speed isn’t always the most preferred if it is stressful to use.
 In this study, methods that align with familiar typing experiences (QWERTY layouts or using intuitive gestures) score better on user preference.
 For example, participants in one study strongly favored whichever method allowed larger "target" areas – swiping through large keys or using a larger touch surface – because it felt less frustrating than pecking tiny keys.
 Overall, this kind of evaluation shows that while numerous input techniques can work, their performance varies widely.

-We observe two important trends that will guide our design.
-First, "bulk" operations (e.g. swipe type) where one gesture or tap could convey a short message greatly improved speed.
-Unlike the traditional keyboard, only one or two fingers can interact with a smartwatch's keyboard at a time, greatly limiting throughput.
-Second, operations that utilize most, if not all, of the screen were preferred over tiny buttons.
-This allows for accurate typing within a certain margin of error.
-For instance, with swipe type, the user doesn't need to cover all the exact letters in order to get a desired word.
-Similarly, the DriftBoard @shibata2016driftboard, turned a majority of the smartwatch screen into an interactive trackpad.

-Overall, input methods that were more "forgiving" resulted in better typing performances.
-However, it was much harder to find research for one-tap auto-complete/suggested text features.
-While the systems described in Section 2.2 integrated predictive features, none have evaluated the usability of native suggested replies.

 == Alternative Input Methods for Text Entry Researchers have explored many non-traditional input techniques to overcome the limitations of tiny smartwatch screens.
 These include motion-based methods, sensor-based methods, and voice input.
 These systems prove that new methods for smartwatch text entry can be learned and mastered, but they have dependencies (e.g. quiet environment, high arm dexterity) that prevent them from being universally viable.

-These findings help us understand how alternative input methods used and the shortcomings of each with respect to usability.
+These findings help us understand how alternative input methods are used and the shortcomings of each with respect to usability.
 This helps us better understand the context of use for text entry methods when designing different artifacts for the problem at hand.

 === Motion-Based Text Recognition @whiteboard Researchers at ETH Zurich investigated a method where motion data was used to infer letters written on a whiteboard.
 Their algorithm achieved 99 percent accuracy within three guesses, with the first guess being correct more than 90 percent of the time.
 Additional disambiguation could be achieved through an audio recording, though this method is performed optimally only in silent environments.
 The study also suggested that predictive modeling for the next letter could further improve accuracy by reducing false positives.